-Students must present themselves in a clean, neat professional manner, when attending work-based learning clinical experiences within or outside the clinical agency.
+Students must present themselves in a clean, neat professional manner when attending work-based learning clinical experiences within or outside the clinical agency.
 A student who is inappropriately dressed or presents with an unkempt appearance will be dismissed from the clinical experience and receive a clinical absence.

 Clothing: All clothing should be conservative and in keeping with the nature of the health care organization image and appropriate to the nature and scope of the position.
 Clothing should be neat, clean, pressed, well-fitting and in good repair with no holes or wrinkles.

 Uniform: Royal Blue uniform top and pants for ASN students; Teal Blue uniform top and pants for LPNs.
 A solid color, short or long-sleeved top may be worn under the top for warmth or modesty.
 Minimum of one pocket on top and minimum of one pocket on pants.

-Shoes: Shoes should provide good support and have a closed toe and heel .
+Shoes: Shoes should provide good support and have a closed toe and heel.
 Clogs with a closed toe and heel are permitted.
 No sandals.
 Athletic shoes are appropriate if they contain minimal logos or colors.
 Black and/or white colors are preferred.

-ID Badge: An identification badge provided by the clinical agency must be worn.
+ID Badge: All students must wear a single identification badge that identifies them as a student.
 If the clinical agency does not provide a badge, the RVCC identification badge must be worn.

 Watch: Student may use sweep-hand or calibrated digital display.
+You may not use any other device as a time piece (e.g. phone).

 Emblem: The RVCC nursing emblem must be sewn on the left uniform sleeve, 2" from the shoulder seam to the top of the emblem.
-Emblems are to be applied to each shirt/lab coat.
+Emblem must be on all uniforms/lab coats.

 Jewelry: No more than one, plain band ring.
 No more than two small post earrings in each ear.
 No tongue piercing.
 Avoid other visible body adornments.

-Tattoos: Any body art must be covered while at clinical.
+Tattoos: Body art must be covered while at clinical.

-- Fingernails: Should not extend beyond fingertips; intact nail polish may be worn.
-No artificial nails. - Hair: Neatly groomed and pulled back off and away from the face and shoulders. - Make-Up: In moderation.
-No use of scented cosmetics and toiletries. - Cell Phone: Cell phones may only be used per the school and health care organization policy.
+Fingernails: Should not extend beyond fingertips; intact, clear nail polish may be worn.
+No artificial nails.

+Hair: Neatly groomed and pulled back off and away from the face and shoulders.

+Make-Up: In moderation.
+No use of scented cosmetics and toiletries.

+Cell Phone: Cell phones may only be used per the school and health care organization policy.
 Absolutely NO texting, NO pictures, or personal internet use during clinical.